-Sustainable and efficient living is a growing trend in today’s real estate business.
-Shipping containers are now used as container homes instead of being used as tools to carry goods on trains and other modes of transportation.
+Sustainable and efficient living is a growing trend in today’s real estate world.
+Shipping containers are increasingly being converted into homes instead of only being used as tools to carry goods on trains and other modes of transportation.

-In fact, a small shipping container may serve as a home for some with just 100-square feet of land area as floor space.
-If you add multiple containers, they can even create micro-apartments and make a large apartment building.
+For some, a small shipping container may serve as a home with as little as 100 square feet of land area as floor space.
+Real estate developers and architects will even add multiple containers and create micro-apartments and make a large apartment building.

 Gone are the days when you have to build a house from the ground up and take several months to finish it.
 Now, container homes are what’s in.

-The questions that may pop on your mind when you hear about shipping container homes are:
+The questions that may pop into your mind when you hear about shipping container homes are:

 If you opt for a container home, you would only need to spend around $1,400 to $4,500, depending on the size.
 The expensive ones are those offered by manufacturers who offer prefabricated shipping containers for a rate of $15,000 and up.

 There is an obvious and significant difference between buying a residential home and building a container home.
 The large price gap means you save more.
 In fact, renovating or reinventing your container home also costs significantly less compared to tearing down a home and remodeling it.